Introduction

 Serving Suggestions

-This olive salad is incredibly versatile and works well in a variety of ways.
+This olive salad is incredibly versatile and works well in many ways.

 - Serve alongside grilled chicken, fish, or steak